chandanhpcic/docs/source/development/how-tos/dtrace.rst

 As a best practice, under stock FreeBSD you would save the file under a different name (e.g. DTRACE) and build the kernel by specifying :code:`KERNCONF=DTRACE`.
-The opnsense-tools require the name to be :code:`GENERIC`, so we will leave it as is.
+The reticen8-tools require the name to be :code:`GENERIC`, so we will leave it as is.
 It is advisable to create a backup of the original :code:`GENERIC` file though.
-Make sure the OPNsense-tools repository is installed and navigate to :code:`/usr/tools/config/[VERSION]`.
+Make sure the Reticen8-tools repository is installed and navigate to :code:`/usr/tools/config/[VERSION]`.
 Open up :code:`SMP` and make sure the following line is either removed or commented out:

 .. code-block:: sh